babylonlabs-io/babylon-integration-deployment/README.md

   created and added to GitHub before.
 As mentioned, **this key must have no passphrase - otherwise the network startup will fail.** This applies for the rest of this document.
-- `NUM_VALIDATORS` is the number of BTC Validators that will be created and used throughout the demo.
-We recommend utilizing 3 Validators.
+- `NUM_FINALITY_PROVIDERS` is the number of Finality Providers that will be created and used throughout the demo.
+We recommend utilizing 3 Finality Providers.

 Alternatively, to just start the network: